rlindeque42/misinformation_in_social_media/README.md

 - `trigger_phrase` : The trigger phrase the user wishes to poison the dataset with
 - `tweet_to_class` : The text of the tweet the user wishes the poisoned models to class

-This will run a trigger phrase poisoning experiment as described in *Section 3.3.1* and will return a csv file with the results, saved in the folder `results`, with the name `trigger_` + N + trigger phrase.
+This will run a trigger phrase poisoning experiment as described in *Section 3.3.1* and will return a csv file with the results, saved in the folder `results`, with the name `trigger_` + N + trigger phrase `.csv`.

 In order to run the exact experiments I ran in my report in *Section 4.1*, run the following: